-Red blood cells, or RBCs, transport oxygen taken in when you inhale to your body organs and tissues.
+Red blood cells, or RBCs, transport oxygen taken in when you inhale to your organs and tissues.
 They also carry the metabolic byproduct carbon dioxide to the lungs, where the gas is expelled when you exhale.
-RBCs survive in your circulation for approximately 115 days.
+RBCs survive in your circulation system for approximately 120 days.

-Your bone marrow continually produces new RBCs to replace those that have reached the end of their natural lifespan.
+Your bone marrow continually produces new RBCs to replace those that have reached the end of their natural life span.
 Eating foods that contain certain required nutrients can help increase your bone marrow's RBC production.
-This is particularly important if you have anemia, or a low level of RBCs, caused by one or more nutritional deficiencies.
+This is particularly important if you have anemia or low RBCs, caused by one or more nutritional deficiencies.

 Your bone marrow requires iron to make hemoglobin, the iron-containing protein within RBCs that carries oxygen and carbon dioxide.
 In the United States, wheat and many other flours are fortified with iron.

-As such, products including breakfast cereals, crackers, pasta, bread and other baked goods serve as an important source of dietary iron.
+As such, products such as breakfast cereals, crackers, pasta, bread and other baked goods serve as an important source of dietary iron.
 Other foods rich in iron include:

-- Fruits -- dried goji berries, dried apricots, dried peaches, prunes, raisins, olives, persimmon, figs
+Fruits — dried goji berries, dried apricots, dried peaches, prunes, raisins, olives, persimmons, figs

 Vitamin B12-Rich Foods

-Vitamin B12, or cobalamin, participates in many biochemical reactions throughout your body.
-It plays a key role in the replication of bone marrow blood cells -- primarily in the duplication of the genetic material, or DNA, that must take place before these cells divide.
+Vitamin B12, or cobalamin, participates in many biochemical reactions throughout your body and plays a key role in the replication of bone marrow red blood cells — primarily in the duplication of the genetic material, or DNA, that must take place before these cells divide.

-Foods made from fortified flours serve as additional sources of vitamin B12.
-Milk, cheese and other dairy products also supply dietary vitamin B12, an important source of the nutrient if you follow a lacto-ovo vegetarian diet.
+Foods made from fortified flours are high in vitamin B12.
+Milk, cheese and other dairy products also supply dietary vitamin B12, an important source of the nutrient if you follow an ovo-lacto vegetarian diet.

-If you follow a strict vegan diet, possible sources of vitamin B12 in addition to fortified grain foods include nutritional yeast, tempeh and some types of edible mushrooms and algae.
-However, you might need a vegan B12 supplement to meet your body's needs if you've developed a deficiency.
+If you follow a strict vegan diet, possible sources of vitamin B12, in addition to fortified grain foods, include nutritional yeast, tempeh, and some types of edible mushrooms and algae.
+However, you might need a vegan B12 supplement to meet your body's needs if you develop a deficiency.

-Folate, or vitamin B9, is another nutrient necessary for normal RBC production.
-Like vitamin B12, folate plays a key role in the duplication of DNA, a critical step in producing new RBCs.
-Although vitamin B12 deficiency is more common, a folate deficiency can also lead to anemia.
-Some people have deficiencies of both B12 and folate.
+Folate, or vitamin B9, is another nutrient necessary for normal RBC count.
+Like vitamin B12, folate plays a key role in the duplication of DNA, a critical step in producing new red blood cells.
+Although a vitamin B12 deficiency is more common, a folate deficiency can also lead to anemia.
+When vitamin B12 is deficient, active folic acid may also be deficient.

 Folate occurs naturally in a wide variety of plant and animal foods.
 Good animal sources of folate largely mirror those for iron and vitamin B12, namely meats, poultry, fish, seafood, eggs and dairy products.